WebOfTrustInfo/rwot6-santabarbara/draft-documents/open-badges-are-verifiable-credentials.md

 Verifiable Credentials has a vibrant community of interested implementers, including several who are using draft versions of the specification in production systems.
 The Verifiable Credentials specification is a general purpose technology with a wide range of potential use cases.
 The specification's focus is not on a particular type of credential or specific set of terms and it does not have an inherent concept of a defined achievement, like Open Badges does.

 The strength for Verifiable Credentials as a specification is to enable innovation in different types of proofs, claims, and methods of identifying credential subjects.
-Examples of these efforts include the use of blockchain pointers in proofs and Decentralized Identifers (DIDs) for identifying subjects.
+Examples of these efforts include the use of blockchain pointers in proofs and Decentralized Identifiers (DIDs) for identifying subjects.

 There may be a clean fit between the focus of Open Badges as a controlled vocabulary for defined achievements and the innovation around proofs and subject identifiers occurring in the community of Verifiable Credentials implementers.